chapeI/fragments/readme.txt

       code
       connect code to layout  (create a view be inflating a layout)

-2)  add fragments to main
+2)  add fragments to activity
       easy enough

 3)  wire everything up